SukkaW/eslint-config-sukka-archive/README.md

 $ npm i -D eslint-config-sukka
 ```

-If you are using eslint-config-hexo for TypeScript project, install following packages as well:
+If you are using eslint-config-sukka for TypeScript project, install following packages as well:

 ```bash
 $ npm i -D typescript @typescript-eslint/parser @typescript-eslint/eslint-plugin